dgaydukov/cert-aws/sa/files/sa.md

 * there is no way to disable IPv4 for vpc, cause it's default setting
 * next steps will allow support for IPv6:
     * associate IPv6 CIDR with VPC (you can either use Amazon-provided IPv6 CIDR block or your own CIDR block - you can't create custom just like for IPv4, cause in IPv6 there is no such thing as custom CIDR, all IPv6 are public)
+    * update subnet with ipv6 address range
+    Run this `ifconfig | grep inet6`, if there is no ipv6 associated with subnet only 2 ipv6 interfaces would be available, but if you add ipv6 range to subnet you will see third, global ip
+    ```
+    inet6 2600:1f18:612d:8500:fef6:b51e:c111:d80  prefixlen 128  scopeid 0x0<global>
+    inet6 fe80::81:29ff:fe35:e2d7  prefixlen 64  scopeid 0x20<link>
+    inet6 ::1  prefixlen 128  scopeid 0x10<host>
+    ```
+    Even for private subnets you must to associate IPv6 CIDR range with private subnet and with private ec2 (otherwise ec2 can't communicate with internet, if you try to ping you will get `connect: Network is unreachable`)
     * update RT (for public subnet - add a route for IPv6 to IGW, for private subnet - create EIGW and add route for IPv6 to it)
     * update SG (include a rule for IPv6 traffic for specified ports)
     * assign IPv6 address to each ec2 from your CIDR block